• Home

 • Once you’ve made your selection, the visualization will automatically appear in your spreadsheet.

-• Right-click on the chart or graph to edit details, such as the title, axes labels, and colors.
+• Right-click on the chart or graph to edit details, such as the title, axis labels, and colors.
 Doing so will open a pop-up or side panel that includes options to add a legend, adjust the scale, and change font styles and sizes.

 We’ll take you through the tested and proven chart add-in for Excel in the next section.
 Also, we’ll address the following question: what is the use of add-ins in Excel?